 When it’s raining out and cold inside and your children are kicking up a fuss, and none of the ordinary tricks will calm them down, there’s one great option you should always keep in mind: building cardboard forts.
 Not only are cardboard boxes usually free, but the creative ways you can put a cardboard fort together and the cool add-ons you can attach to them can really help fire your child’s imagination.
 Playing in their fort is also sure to help keep them out of your hair for the afternoon.
 Here are some ideas for how to make a box fort that your kids will think is the coolest cardboard fort ever!

 The cardboard fort is a long-established way of dealing with troublesome tykes, giving them an outlet for their creative urges as well as their destructive ones.
 Hopefully these cool examples will give you an idea of some especially interesting things you can do with a cardboard boxes fort.
 Designing, building, and playing in a homemade fort will keep your kid occupied for hours.

 Let’s face it.
 The adult world can be boring.
 Unless you’re an art teacher or a wizard, your days of unbridled imagination are most likely behind you.
 The harsh facts of reality tell us that most of us aren’t even art teachers or wizards, but rather insurance agents and data entry clerks and such-like.
-This DIY project is a great way to find your creative side again and have fun seeing your child’s creativity as well!
+This DIY project is a great way to find your creative side again and have fun fostering your child’s creativity as well!

-Create a totally wicked awesome cardboard fort in the style of a children’s show!
+Create a totally wicked awesome cardboard fort out of boxes in the style of a children’s show!
 Mixing and matching styles in this way is fun, interesting for your kid, and as you can see, more than a little bit adorable.